Wagyu History and Bloodlines

 Wagyu is a breed of red and black cattle from Japan.
 Beef from Wagyu cattle is renowned as the best quality in the world--tender, highly marbled, and more healthful than ordinary beef.

-Most of the breed’s genetic base stems from the native Asian cattle that arrived in Japan centuries ago from China and Korea.
+Most of the breed’s genetic base stems from the native Asian cattle that arrived in Japan centuries ago from China through the Korean peninsula.
 Before the ban on meat consumption was lifted in 1867, Wagyu were used solely as beasts of burden for work in the field and hauling timber.
 Although an unintended consequence, breeding for strength and endurance resulted in cattle with outstanding meat quality.
-During a short period when crossbreeding was allowed, Western breeds were introduced to improve milking ability and frame.
+During a short period when crossbreeding was allowed, Western breeds were introduced in Japan to improve milking ability and frame.

-As discovered through a genomic mapping study conducted at Washington State University, Asian cattle including Wagyu and Korean Hanwoo have much different DNA than breeds more commonly found in the U.S., such as Angus, Hereford, and Brahman.
+As discovered through a genomic mapping study conducted at Washington State University, Asian cattle such as red or black Wagyu and Korean Hanwoo are closely related due to their common ancestry from China.
+Their DNA is quite different, however, than the more common breeds such as Angus, Hereford, and Brahman.
 This fact explains why there is a notable difference in the marbling, flavor, and level of healthful, monounsaturated fat of Wagyu compared to ordinary beef.

 When the American Wagyu Association was incorporated in Texas in 1990, a single registry was established for all Wagyu, whether red, black, or a combination of the strains.
 The following categories were created: